ehapple/sql-data-warehouse-project/README.md

 The solution provides a robust ETL pipeline, dimensional modeling, and a unified platform for **reporting**, **data analytics**, and future **machine learning** workflows.

-Following the creation of the warehouse, you will find a folder of scripts analyzing the data, working on various forms of data analysis such as magnitude, ranking, performance, & change-over-time analyses.
+Following the creation of the warehouse, you will find a folder of scripts analyzing the data, working on various forms of data analysis such as magnitude, ranking, performance, & change-over-time analyses, as well as full customer and product reports.

 ---